 - CLO 1.
 Articulate an overview of the Mechanical engineering profession, the design process, and the ethics in Engineering - CLO 2.
-Demonstrate familiarity with dimensions, units, conversion, and engineering estimation - Calculate vectors as physical elements, basic engineering Statics (2D), balance of forces and CLO 3. moments - CLO 4.
+Demonstrate familiarity with dimensions, units, conversion, and engineering estimation - CLO 3.
+Calculate vectors as physical elements, basic engineering Statics (2D), balance of forces and - CLO 4.
 Calculate Stress, Strain, and failure for mechanical components loaded in tension, compression or shear, and fundamental material properties for material selection - CLO 5.
 Calculate mechanical energy, work, and power. - CLO 6.
-Articulate how the motions of common mechanisms are realized. - Demonstrate an understanding of basic electronics, sensing, actuation, and circuit drawing CLO 7. - CLO 8.
-Demonstrate Microcontroller programming - CLO 9.
+Articulate how the motions of common mechanisms are realized. - Demonstrate an understanding of basic electronics, sensing, actuation, and circuit drawing CLO 7. - Demonstrate Microcontroller programming CLO 8. - CLO 9.
 Work in a team to design and fabricate an autonomous, microcontroller driven machine